oliprev/OP_COMP3000/README.md

 - **Secure Data Management** - stores and retrieves user data using a NoSQL (MongoDB) database with appropriate security measures - such as hashing and salting of user passwords before storage
 - **Profile Management** - users can view their profile information, update their password and delete their profile with instant effect if they desire
 - **Adhering to Agile & SDLC** - being built following Agile principles, as well as the SDLC
-- **Version Control** - regular, meaningful commits to my GitHub repository with clear documentation - GitHub actions was also used to showcase a working CI/CD pipeline, in which SecuLearn is tested, built, and deployed
+- **Version Control** - regular, meaningful commits to my GitHub repository with clear documentation - GitHub actions was also used to showcase a working CI/CD pipeline, in which SecuLearn is tested, built, and deploye

 ## **Running the Project**